-Managing the carbon to nitrogen (C:N) ratios in our soils is essential and easy to do.
+Managing the carbon to nitrogen (C:N) ratios in our soils is essential for soil stabilization and easy to do.
 Along with nitrogen and oxygen, carbon is one of the essential building blocks of all organic life.
 In fact, 18 percent of the human body is made up of carbon while approximately 50 percent of a plant is made up of carbon.
 Soil is not excluded from the definition of organic life.
 Like plants and animals, it too is carbon-based and needs carbon, nitrogen, and oxygen to remain balanced and healthy.
 We frequently apply traditional fertilizers made up of primarily nitrogen, phosphorus, potassium, and other salts to our soils.
 However, we have been over-applying fertilizer into our soils for the purpose of increased plant yields.
 As a result, the excess salts throw the nitrogen, oxygen, and carbon soil balance off.
 We are then faced with the issue of bringing back the soil’s balanced condition so that we can continue to efficiently grow plants and crops without harming the environment or microbes that live within the soil.
-Adding organic carbon to the mix immediately stimulates and encourages beneficial microbial activity.
+Adding organic carbon, found in most commercial fertilizer, to the mix immediately stimulates and encourages beneficial microbial activity.

 The Importance of Microbes

 First, it is important to state that plants have a special symbiotic relationship with the microbes in the soil.
 They do things for the microbes that microbes cannot do for themselves and vice versa—microbes do things for plants that plants cannot do for themselves.
 Healthy soils contain billions upon billions of healthy microbes that make life great for plants in many ways.
 The microbe’s effects include but are not limited to: